BHaessler/Fleet_Mango/myfleetmanager/catalog/views-py-listing.md

 ## Class-Based Views
 1. Car List View
-- No specific permissions needed; accessible to all users.
+- Uses the @user_passes_test(is_admin) decorator.

 2. Car Detail View
-- No specific permissions needed; accessible to all users.
+- Restricts views to only owners of their cars, however admins and mechanics can see all the cars and all their details

 3. Owner List View
 - Uses UserPassesTestMixin and test_func for admin checks.